jrandj/aws-security-specialty/README.md

 1. TLS

     * Transport Layer Security, or TLS, is a widely adopted security protocol designed to facilitate privacy and data security for communications over the Internet.
 A primary use case of TLS is encrypting the communication between web applications and servers, such as web browsers loading a website.
-TLS can also be used to encrypt other communications such as email, messaging, and voice over IP (VoIP).
+TLS can also be used to encrypt other communications such as email, messaging, and Voice over IP (VoIP).

 1. Certificate management